DeepMotion/SayMotion-REST-API/README.md

 “rootAtOrigin=&lt;value>”

+“skipFBX=<value>”

+“numVariant=<value>” (not applicable for rerun job)

  ]

+parameters for a regular animation generation job:

+"params":

+ [

+  “prompt=&lt;value>”

+ ]

-And here are the additional parameters for an inpainting job
+And here are the common parameters for an inpainting, merging, loop, refine & rerun job

 "params":